-Dad in this case can loosely encompass older brother and Drunken Friend of Your Father (DFYF) figures... for Kris Kristofferson is not exactly in responsible father mode as Burt Reynold's football teammate, zen quarterback and DESIGN FOR LIVING-style menage-a-trois member in SEMI-TOUGH.
+Dad in this case can loosely encompass older brother and Drunken Friend of Your Father (DFYF) figures... for Kris Kristofferson is not exactly in responsible father mode as Burt Reynold's football teammate, Zen quarterback and DESIGN FOR LIVING-style menage-a-trois member in SEMI-TOUGH.
 But, he's still warm, tough and dependable.

 Which brings me to the key scene that gets Kristofferson the Semi-Great Dad #2 nomination: The party scene where T.J.
-Lambert (Brian Dennehy), the misogynistic creep linebacker has gone nuts and is holding some bikini-clad chick from the party over the balcony, threatening to drop her on the concrete below.
-No one knows how to talk him down, but Kristofferson does; he calmly climbs up onto the roof and goes to stand next to Dennehy and just looks at him with love shining in his Kristoffersony blue eyes.
+Lambert (Brian Dennehy), the misogynistic creep linebacker has gone nuts and is holding some bikini-clad chick from the party over the balcony, threatening to drop her on the concrete below, no doubt for rebuffing his date rape advances.
+No one knows how to talk him down, but Kristofferson does; he calmly climbs up onto the roof and goes to stand next to Dennehy and just looks at him with love shining in his Kristofferson-blue eyes.
 "If you want to drop her, if that's right for you.
 Go ahead," he tells Dennehy.
 "Because you're perfect."
-Dennehy's oaf--so used to abuse and ugliness--is so moved and happy by realizing someone thinks he's perfect that he of course pulls the girl up and is all friendly and apologetic to her; perhaps his first step free of the trap of misogyny/self-hatred!
-All just because of Kristofferson's perfect faith.
+Dennehy's oaf--so used to abuse and ugliness--is so moved, realizing someone finally thinks he's perfect, he pulls the girl up and is all friendly and apologetic to her --his first step free of the trap of misogyny/self-hatred, all just because of Kristofferson's perfect faith.

 But how can we condone a man who condones violence in others just because it's "their trip?"
 Well, see, a great dad has faith in his kid, and in his own ability to take care of his kid.
 He assumes the role of a benevolent authority figure, which is such a rarity these days we may even have forgotten what that means.
 It means "through me, thou art good."
 This is, ultimately, the true meaning of non-violent resistance, or "turning the other cheek."
 Even in the sense of actively engaging in combat this can still be practiced.
 One can bestow blessings on one's enemy even as one twists the knife into their heart (i.e. Adam Goldberg in SAVING PRIVATE RYAN).

 So here's to Kristofferson, the mighty.
 Hell, he is such the man that he even manages to make his biker rapist character in BRING ME THE HEAD OF ALFREDO GARCIA sympathetic and cool.
 God DAMN.
 His is the mix of charisma and humility that tempers all judgment against him.
-Here's the kind of a man that you could get in a knock down fight with but then you'd go get a beer together afterwards and know he was your friend for life.
+Here's the kind of a man that you could get in a knockdown fight with but then you'd go get a beer together afterwards and know he was your friend for life.
 Kristofferson, in short, is the ideal 1970s older brother, which is why he's only a "Semi-Great" 70s dad, but still...by any stretch of the cinematic imagination... he's perfect.